Algebraic Weaves and Braid Varieties: The Combinatorics of Weaves

 \item[(e)] The inverse of the move in (d), where two consecutive edges are created as moving downwards from the empty set.
 This is referred to as a {\it cap}, and we represent this local model by $1\to s_ks_k$.\\

 \item[(f)] There is an edge labeled by $s_k$ and it continues moving down as the same edge labeled by $s_k$, i.e. nothing occurs.
-This local model is represented algebraically by $s_k\to s_k$.\\ \end{itemize}

-In the six models (a)-(f) above, the algebraic representation is merely the result of taking horizontal cross-sections along the weave (or local model) and reading the permutations $s_k$ (or braid group generators $\sigma_k$), left to right, that label the edges intersecting the cross-section.
-For instance, four-valent and hexavalent vertices represent (the Coxeter projection of the) braid relations.
-In the course of the manuscript, we will also use {\it yellow segments} in order to keep track of certain variables, corresponding to the $z_i$-variables in the braid variety.
-In addition, we also consider particular types of weaves.
-This is the content of the following:

-\begin{definition} An algebraic weave is a weave such that: \begin{itemize} \item[-] The edges have been oriented downwards, with the models according to Figure \ref{fig:WeaveModels2} for cups and caps.
-By convention, diagrams are oriented from top to bottom, from $\{2\}\times\R$ down to $\{1\}\times\R$.\\

-\item[-] Trivalent vertices, cups and caps are decorated with yellow segments to the left.\footnote{These yellow segments are not considered part of the graph, and in particular they are not edges, i.e. a trivalent vertex is still considered trivalent even if there is a yellow segment from it.} See Figure \ref{fig:WeaveModels2} for a depiction of these yellow segments.
-Near another vertex, we allow a yellow line to intersect either all incoming or all outgoing edges. \end{itemize} The following two are special types of weaves that we will use: \begin{itemize} \item[(ii)] A simplifying weave is an algebraic weave with no caps; thus the only allowed local models are (a),(b),(c),(d) and (f), not (e).\\
+This local model is represented algebraically by $s_k\to s_k$.\\ \end{itemize} By definition, we require that all 3-,4- and 6-vertices, cups and caps appear at different heights, and all horizontal tangencies are isolated.
+Note that 4-valent and hexavalent vertices represent (the Coxeter projection of the) braid relations.
+Finally, the following two are special types of sliced weaves that we use: \begin{itemize} \item[(ii)] By definition, a {\it simplifying weave} is a sliced weave with no caps; thus the only allowed local models are (a),(b),(c),(d) and (f), not (e).\\

-\item[(ii)] A Demazure weave is an algebraic weave with no cups nor caps; thus the only allowed local models are (a),(b),(c) and (f), not (d),(e). \end{itemize} It is readily seen that an algebraic weave is simplifying if and only if the length of a braid word is not increasing as we scan down the weave with horizontal cross-sections.
-The reasons behind the choice of the name ``Demazure weaves'' will be explained in Section \ref{section:Dem_prod}. $\Box$ \end{definition}
+\item[(ii)] By definition, a {\it Demazure weave} is a sliced weave with no cups nor caps; thus the only allowed local models are (a),(b),(c) and (f), not (d),(e). \end{itemize} \end{definition}

+Note that a sliced weave is simplifying if and only if the length of a braid word is not increasing as we scan down the weave with horizontal cross-sections.
+The reasons behind the choice of the name Demazure weaves will be explained in Section \ref{section:Dem_prod}.
+Demazure weaves prominently feature in \cite{CGGLSS}.
+In this article, all weaves we discuss are sliced and thus from now onwards {\it weave} will refer to {\it sliced weave} unless otherwise indicated.
-Note that upside-down trivalent vertices, i.e. the horizontal flip of model (a), given by $s_k\to s_ks_k$, can be constructed using the above trivalent vertices and caps.
-In fact, an upside-down trivalent vertex can be created in at least the following ways:

-In the Subsection \ref{sec: movies}, these different ways of drawing upside-down vertices are declared to be equivalent.
-Finally, an (algebraic) $n$-weave $\Sigma$ will almost always be considered through its horizontal cross-sections, and thus we will typically refer to it as being a sequence of (consecutively distinct) positive braid words where the only changes are the ones specified in the local models (a)-(f) above.
-In this case, we use the notation